oroinc/documentation/user/back-office/dashboards/widgets/opportunity-generating-campaigns.rst

 The widget shows you top 5 campaigns that generate the biggest number of opportunities.

 .. image:: /user/img/dashboards/op_generating_camp.png
+   :alt: A sample of the Opportunity Generating Campaigns widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: